Policy last updated

 Supported Inclusion Schools Operational Manual

-Supported Inclusion Schools Operational – A Supported Inclusion School is a mainstream school with additional professional capabilities and facilities designed to cater to a higher proportion of students with significant disability.
+Supported Inclusion Schools Operational Manual – A Supported Inclusion School is a mainstream school with additional professional capabilities and facilities designed to cater to a higher proportion of students with significant disability.
 Students with disability are provided enhanced support to receive high quality, evidence-based educational provision alongside mainstream students in a safe, accessible and supportive environment.
 The manual supports school principals and the department’s regional and central staff to implement the Supported Inclusion Schools model.

 Indigenous languages